-Northshore surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy James are conservative, minimally-invasive spine surgeons.
+Northshore surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen, Dr. Jeremy James and Dr. Sean Michael Rider are conservative, minimally-invasive spine surgeons.
 At DISC of Louisiana we will work with you to treat a vertebral compression fracture non-surgically first.
 If the pain does not subside, a surgery will be recommended.

 Conditions a Spinal Fusion Could Treat

 - Spinal stenosis

 To treat low back and leg pain, DISC of Louisiana offers three kinds of procedures accessing the spine from either the patient’s front, back or side.
 Dr. Shamieh, Dr. Justin L. Owen and/or Dr. James will plan a surgical procedure tailored to each patient’s specific symptoms, disease process, and other health factors.

 Fusions treating low back pain are called Lumbar Interbody Fusions.
 These procedures will remove parts of damaged or diseased discs and put a bone graft material in its place.
 Over time, the bone will grow around it and eventually fuse two parts of a vertebrae together.

 A small incision is made to the side of the problematic disc.

 Using the guidance of X-ray, a series of dilators of increasing size are carefully passed through muscles and soft tissues.

 A special instrument called a retractor is placed into the incision.
 The retractor is positioned so it holds the muscles and soft tissues to the side, allowing the surgeon to view the compressed nerve root and problematic disc.

 Vertebral bone and portions of the problematic disc are removed to create space for the fusion to occur.
 If the disc has collapsed, the bones are moved back into an anatomical position.